zdravkov/kendo-docs/framework/mvvm/bindings/custom.md

     change: function() {
-        this.bindings //contains all bindings for the current element this.element //reference the to the DOM element }
+        this.bindings //contains all bindings for the current element this.element //reference to the DOM element
+    }

 ### bindings - methods